microsoft/azuredevopslabs/labs/azuredevops/continuousdeployment/readme.md

     ![](images/002.png)

 1. Enter a unique name for **Server name**, such as by including your name.
 Enter an admin username and password you can remember.
 Note that **"P2ssw0rd"** meets the password requirements.
 Click **Select** to select these options.
+Be sure to check off **Allow Azure Services to access server**.

     ![](images/003.png)